 Groundhogs Hate Certain Odors

-One way to repel or get rid of existing groundhogs is to offend their olfactory system.
-Groundhogs tend to stay away from things they find stinky, such as garlic, other animal scents and cayenne pepper.
+One way to get rid of or repel groundhogs is to offend their olfactory system.
+Groundhogs tend to stay away from things they find stinky, such as garlic, other animal scents, and cayenne pepper.

-- Epsom salts sprinkled near a burrow entrance and around tasty garden plants also keeps groundhogs at bay.
+- Sprinkle epsom salts near a burrow entrance and around tasty garden plants to keep groundhogs at bay.

-- Cayenne pepper sauce or soiled kitty litter, placed near a burrow entrance, also keep the groundhogs from using that entrance.
-Treat only one hole at a time, unless you're sure the groundhogs are out roaming around, otherwise they'll just stay in the burrow.
+- Place cayenne pepper sauce or soiled kitty litter near a burrow entrance to keep the groundhogs from using that entrance.
+Treat only one hole at a time, unless you're sure the groundhogs are out roaming around; otherwise, they'll just stay in the burrow.
 Reapply any of these treatments at least once a week to ensure the odor is still strong.

-- Crush garlic cloves and spread the garlic around plants you wish to protect, spreading the garlic as needed every few days or after it rains.
+- Crush garlic cloves and spread the garlic around plants you wish to protect, applying the garlic as needed every few days or after it rains.

 Landscape Modification Helps

 Altering the landscape a bit can help make it less friendly to groundhogs.
-Brush, wood piles and tall ground cover provide places for groundhogs to go unnoticed.
+Brush, wood piles, and tall ground cover provide places for groundhogs to go unnoticed.
 Cut back overgrowth, remove wood piles and keep the yard neatly trimmed to remove potential hiding areas.
-Groundhogs often dig holes in areas protected by cover, then they cover the holes with leaves and loose debris.
-Removing these materials may make the groundhogs thing twice about where to burrow.
+Groundhogs often dig holes in areas protected by cover, and then they cover the holes with leaves and loose debris.
+Removing these materials may make the groundhogs think twice about where to burrow.